Claire-Shaw/hatebase_to_gazetteer/README.md

 # hatebase_to_gazetteer
-Script for extracting vocabulary for Habebase and writing it to a GATE gazetteer list
+Script for extracting vocabulary for Hatebase and writing it to a GATE gazetteer list